xhudik/orangeday_setup/README.md

     git clone https://github.com/xhudik/orangeday_setup

-1a.
-If you are willing to work on 64bit OS, change branch to `orangeday_setup64`
+2. (only for 64 bit geeks) If you are willing to work on 64bit OS, change branch to `orangeday_setup64`

     git checkout orangeday_setup64

 (kudos to @OliveiraThinkBig)

-2. In directory with `Vagrantfile` run:
+3. In directory with `Vagrantfile` run:

     vagrant up
     vagrant vbguest

-2a.
-In case of problems, fix scripts and re-run with:
+4. In case of problems, fix scripts and re-run with:

     vagrant provision